aghstrategies/com.aghstrategies.tsys/README.md

 The status of the Recurring Contribution should be set to Pending and a message should appear on the System Status page.

 ## Devices
-This Payment Processor works with TSYS countertop Devices.
+This Payment Processor works with Genius countertop Devices.

 ### Genius Settings Form
-New Devices can be configured on the TSYS Settings Form (CiviCRM Admin Menu -> Administer -> Genius Settings).
+New Devices can be configured on the Genius Settings Form (CiviCRM Admin Menu -> Administer -> Genius Settings).

-This form allows you to see all configured TSYS devices and to test the connections to each device.
+This form allows you to see all configured Genius devices, add new devices and test the connections to each device.
 ![screenshot of tsys settings form](/images/testDevice.png)

 ### Add Device Form